readmeio/remove-undefined-objects/README.md

 ## Behavior

-Any items with the following value will be removed:
+Any items with the following value will be removed by default:

 * Empty object, `{}`
 * Empty array, `[]`